 Āndhramēva Jayatē…!

-After the bifurcation of the united Andhra Pradesh, the Andhra Saraswata Parishad organization in Hyderabad was renamed Telangana Saraswata Parishad.
-With the noble intention of continuing the glory of the Telugu language in the new Andhra state, in 2017, under my leadership as President, along with Dr. Kadimilla Varaprasad and Sri Medikonda Srinivas as Vice Presidents, Sri Chakravadhanula Reddappa Daveji as Secretary, Sri Rayaprolu Bhagavan as Treasurer, and Sri Ponnapalli Rama Rao and Sri Manthena Ramakumar Raju as Joint Secretaries, we registered the organization in Bhimavaram and began conducting activities from a temporary office.
+After the bifurcation of the united Andhra Pradesh, the Andhra Saraswata Parishad in Hyderabad was renamed as the Telangana Saraswata Parishad.
+With the noble intention of continuing the glory of the Telugu language in the new Andhra state, under my leadership as President, along with Dr. Kadimilla Varaprasad and Sri Medikonda Srinivas as Vice Presidents, Sri Chakravadhanula Reddappa Daveji as Secretary, Sri Rayaprolu Bhagavan as Treasurer, and Sri Ponnapalli Rama Rao and Sri Manthena Ramakumar Raju as Joint Secretaries, the organization was registered in Bhimavaram in 2017, and began conducting activities from a temporary office.

 With the motto “Āndhramēva Jayatē!”, our mission began with the goal of promoting and preserving the glory of the Telugu (Andhra) language.
 We organized several programs at the district level.
 Due to COVID-19, we conducted many virtual events via Zoom and collaborated with various social and literary organizations.